 Now that we’ve reviewed some benefits of breastfeeding, let’s discuss what the medical community says about weaning.

 According to the American Academy of Pediatrics (AAP), children should be exclusively fed with breast milk until around six months of age.

-“Exclusive” in this context means that the child is only ingesting breast milk, no supplemental food or water.
+“Exclusive” in this context means that the child is only ingesting breast milk, and no supplemental food or water.
 While exclusive feedings should continue for six months, this doesn’t mean you should stop breastfeeding at six months.